 Winner: Backlinko – 203.90

-They have a great deal fewer indexed pages than Moz, approximately 59,900 less in fact.
+They have a great deal fewer indexed pages than Moz, approximately 59,900 fewer.
 However, when looking at the indexed site as a whole, per page they’ve acquired greater numbers of followed links than Moz.

 Of course, there could be masses of potential explanations but here are some observations;